Chemical Analysis Facility

 In a typical year the Chemical Analysis facility will manage over 30 consultancy and non-routine analytical projects for external clients covering a wide range analytical challenges.
 As such, we have an extensive portfolio of analytical experience.
 Our clients are diverse and include industrial companies, legal firms involved in litigation or intellectual property, government organisations and other scientific consulting organisations.

-The Elemental Microanalysis Service provides a CHN, CHNS, or O elemental analysis service for the wider research community within Australia as well as for the research needs of the Faculty of Science.
-CHN, CHNS, or O analysis provides a quick and inexpensive method to find sample purity, and when used in conjunction with mass spectroscopy and NMR data can be used to characterise a compound.
+The Elemental Microanalysis Service provides a CHN and CHNS elemental analysis service for the wider research community within Australia as well as for the research needs of the Faculty of Science.
+CHN and CHNS analysis provides a quick and inexpensive method to find sample purity, and when used in conjunction with mass spectroscopy and NMR data can be used to characterise a compound.

 Thermal analysis measures physical or chemical changes in a material as a function of temperature.
 Two common, complimentary, techniques of thermal analysis offered by the Thermal Analysis Service are Differential Scanning Calorimetry (DSC) and Thermogravimetric Analysis (TGA).
 DSC provides information about physical and chemical changes that involve endothermic and exothermic processes, or changes in heat capacity, and is useful in materials testing (e.g. proteins, foods, plastics, pharmaceuticals etc.).
 TGA is a technique for measuring changes in mass as function of temperature and is primarily used to determine the composition of substances.

 Chromatography is the collective term for a family of analytical techniques where a mixture is separated into its individual components.
 The mixture, dissolved in a 'mobile phase', is passed through a stationary phase, where the individual components of the mixture are separated.
 Once separated, the components of interest may be further identified and quantitated.
 The following chromatographic analytical techniques and expertise are provided by the Chemcial Analysis Facility: